-Keep in mind that each company offers a range of services – for example, they both recently started offering genetic health reports.
+Keep in mind that each company offers a range of services.
 But, for the purpose of this review, I’ll just be looking at their ancestry and genealogy offerings.
 If you want more information, you can read my in-depth reviews of AncestryDNA and MyHeritage.

 I’m going to compare the two vendors in detail, based on my first-hand experience taking their DNA tests as well as my own independent research.
 I’ll talk you through everything from their sample submission process to the content and quality of their ancestry reports, their pricing, their reputations, and their customer support.

 What’s in the Boxes, and How It All Works

 Both DNA testing kits contain everything you need to collect and send in your sample: instructions, sample collection tubes, and related paraphernalia, and return envelopes or boxes.

 How to Get Your DNA Tested (Through Either Company)